The Certified School Librarian Is and As a Teacher

 Content What values, lifestyles, and points of view are represented in, or omitted from, this message?
 Media have embedded values and points of view.

 For my middle school media literacy units I plan my lessons based on age appropriateness and topical content of the grade level.
 For 6th grade lessons I introduce, what I consider to be, the three foundation questions and concepts—on Authorship, Purpose, and Format.
 I add Audience for 7th grade because that age/grade is consumed with identity, and add Content for 8th grade because it embodies power & influence, a focus of 8g ELA.
-In this way we cover all 5 questions & concepts during a student’s time in our middle school.
+In this way we cover all 5 questions and concepts during a student’s time in our middle school.

 INTRODUCING MEDIA LITERACY